NORTHWESTERN DISTRICT ATTORNEY - JOB POSTING

 - Work with ADAs to prepare grand jury subpoenas, witness summons, search warrants, preservation letters, and keeper of records requests as needed.

 - Perform any other duties related to the position of Forensic Investigator and Fraud Examiner as requested by the District Attorney, First Assistant District Attorney, or assigned Assistant District Attorneys when needed

 Salary and work hours: The Forensic Investigator and Fraud Examiner is a part-time employee, working 15 hours per week, with a schedule of hours to be established by the First Assistant District Attorney.
-The rate of compensation is $35 per hour, with no benefits.
+The rate of compensation is $30-40 per hour (negotiable, based on experience), with no benefits.